Cognigy/Documentation/docs/en/docs/insights/cognigy-insights.md

 <div class="divider"></div>

 Cognigy Insights comes with so-called global filters.
 These filters will be visible no matter where you navigate.
-Once you have changed the filters, all of the data visualized in any location will respect your filter configuration.
+Once you have changed the filters, all the data visualized in any location will respect your filter configuration.

 - Timeframe
 - Endpoints